Clay-Eldredge/startup/README.md

 ### Elevator pitch

 Smash players are some of the most dedicated competitive gamers out there.
 There is so much to learn about in the game, and players are always trying to keep track of their recently gained experience.
 SmashTalk will allow these players to take, post, and view notes made by others.
 Notes can be organized by character and move, making it easy for users to find exactly what they need.
-Smash players will love using SmashTalk as their note keeping companion.
+On top of that, community building features like sharing your main character, tournament results, and socials for potential requests to practice will have smash players always using SmashTalk as their smash note keeping companion.

 ### Design